chef/chef-web-docs/chef_master/source/debug.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag chef_shell_config_rb

-The chef-shell.rb file can be used to configure chef-shell in the same way as the client.rb file is used to configure the chef-client.
-For example, to configure chef-shell to authenticate to the Chef server, copy the ``node_name``, ``client_key``, and ``chef_server_url`` settings from the config.rb file:
+The chef-shell.rb file can be used to configure chef-shell in the same way as the client.rb file is used to configure the Chef Infra Client.
+For example, to configure chef-shell to authenticate to the Chef Infra Server, copy the ``node_name``, ``client_key``, and ``chef_server_url`` settings from the config.rb file:

 .. code-block:: ruby